weiyanminoo/tp/docs/UserGuide.md

 Examples:
 * `untag 1 W1` untags the first person from the wedding event with weddingId `W1`
-* `untag 1 W2` untags the first person from the wedding event with weddingId `W2`.
-Now the first person will be tagged to `W1` and untagged from `W2`.

 ### Filtering contacts : `filter`